 Putting a steady paycheck first, even if it’s not in the field you’re dreaming of being in, is smart.
 Erin Shea, North America Marketing Director at Vistaprint, says it’s also key to avoiding burnout.
-In a recent survey of individuals that run side hustles in addition to working full-time, Vistaprint discovered that many individuals dedicate 16 hours average each week on their side gigs.
+In a recent survey of individuals that run side hustles in addition to working full-time, Vistaprint discovered that many individuals dedicate 16 hours on average each week to their side gigs.

 That’s a lot of time to spend on a hustle, especially if it’s not generating revenue.
 Rather than continue to burn the candle on both ends, Shea says that side hustlers have to identify priority tasks that have the most significant impact on their business.
-This ensures you spend less time on work that has less impact on your bottom line, and more time creating value during the workday.
+This ensures you spend less time on work that has less impact on your bottom line and more time creating value during the workday.

 2. Learn how to say “no.”